Raheem Sterling: 2018–2019: Domestic treble with City

-2019–20: Thirty-goal season
+2019–2020: Thirty-goal season

 In the 2019 FA Community Shield against Liverpool on 4 August, Sterling scored the opening goal of the match in an eventual 1–1 draw; Manchester City ultimately won the title 5–4 on penalties.
 In Manchester City's opening game of the 2019–20 Premier League, Sterling scored a second-half hat-trick – his third of the calendar year – in a 5–0 away win over West Ham, which put them top of the table on goal difference after one game.
 On 22 October 2019, Sterling scored his first UEFA Champions League hat-trick in a 5–1 win over Atalanta in the group stages of the 2019–20 season.
+CIES ranked Sterling as the second most valuable player in the world after Kylian Mbappe, with a value of £173.6 million.
+Barcelona legend Xavi said that Raheem Sterling can become the "best in the world" once Lionel Messi and Cristiano Ronaldo stop dominating.
+The Guardian ranked him as 8th best player in the world for their 2019 list.

 In February 2020, during an interview with Diario AS, Sterling was asked whether he would one day like to play for Real Madrid.
 In reply, Sterling explained that "No one knows what the future will hold.
 I am a player and I am always open to challenges but right now my challenge is at City and I'm really happy".

 On 11 July 2020, Sterling scored his third hat-trick of the season in a 5–0 away thrashing of Brighton.
 He scored another three goals in the last three league games of the season, ending with a total of 20 goals, his best ever tally in the Premier League.

 On 7 August 2020, he scored the opening goal in a 2–1 home victory against Real Madrid, knocking them out of the Champions League in the Round of 16.
 It was his 100th goal for City in all competitions, becoming the first Englishman to reach this figure for the club since Dennis Tueart in 1981.
 On 15 August 2020, Manchester City lost 3–1 against Lyon in the Champions League quarter-finals, in which Sterling missed an open goal chance to level the score, as it was 2–1 for Lyon.